tfolbrecht/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+* * Responsive sites flow and fill a browser window, Adaptive site elements snap to position based on viewport size

 2. Describe what it means to be mobile first vs desktop first.
+* * Mobile first means you put a primary focus on mobile web clients first.
+Desktop first is visaversa, outside the scope of UI, both offer different advantages and disadvantages so you target one or the other based on those properties.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

 4. How would you describe preprocessing to someone new to CSS?
+* * A preprocessor has an alternative syntax that faciliates maintainability and other features that you can then use to generate CSS that a browser can use.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+* * You can't easily debug less from the browser tools I've used so it breaks the WYSIWYG editing flow.
+* * I like nesting just for readability my css and makes it more html like.
+Maintainability, usability.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.